-It’s National Small Business Week (NSBW) 2020, unlike any the United States has experienced before.
-With the coronavirus pandemic still active and a devastating economic downturn, recognizing and supporting small business owners is more important than ever.
+It’s National Small Business Week (NSBW) in 2021, a year unlike any the United States has experienced before.
+With the coronavirus pandemic winding down but the economic repercussions continuing, recognizing and supporting small business owners is more important than ever.
+Businesses efforts are concentrated on rebuilding and NSBW can help you move forward.
 Here’s information on this week that recognizes and supports entrepreneurs across America.

 What is National Small Business Week?